quasarframework/quasar-framework.org/source/components/ajax-bar.md

 ---
 Ajax Bar is a component which displays a loading bar (like Youtube) whenever an Ajax call (regardless of Ajax library used) is in progress.
 It can be manually triggered as well.

 > **For a more convenient usage**, you may want to check [LoadingBar](/components/loading-bar.html) Quasar plugin.
-This page describes how QAjaxBar component works should you want to directly use it yourself.
-Otherwise, if you want Quasar to take care of setting everything up, head to LoadingBar page.
+This page describes how the QAjaxBar component works should you want to directly use it yourself.
+Otherwise, if you want Quasar to take care of setting everything up, head to the LoadingBar page.

 <input type="hidden" data-fullpage-demo="progress/ajax-bar">